lodosstm/code-samples/Frontend/ReactJS/README.md

 ## Google Maps

-This sample shows using Google Maps for:
+This sample shows using of Google Maps for:
 * rendering map and markers
 * updating markers by moving the map viewport
 * rendering complex InfoWindows that are passing Redux Store to their children